 The Company does not have a formal training program for new directors.
 However, to assist the Board in discharging its duties, a newly appointed director will be briefed on the business operations and regulatory issues relating to the Group.
 Directors are also informed of regulatory changes affecting the Group.
 In addition, the Board encourages its members to participate in seminars and receive training to improve themselves in the discharge of their duties as directors.
+The company secretary also assist the Board to search for training courses and notifies directors of the courses when necessary and provide updates on any regulatory changes affecting the Group.
+The external auditors also briefed the AC members on development of accounting standards during AC meeting.
 Should directors, whether as a group or individually, need independent professional advice in the furtherance of their duties the cost of such professional advice will be borne by the Company.